Ellis Hall (musician): Philanthropy

-Hall is involved with Gary Miller (producer for David Bowie, Donna Summer, Lionel Richie and others) in Rock Against Trafficking and Artists UNited Against Human Trafficking, a partnership between United Nations Office on Drugs and Crime and artists committed to working against the crime of trafficking in persons.
-He recorded his own version of Sting’s "Let Your Soul Be Your Pilot" for Rock Against Trafficking's compilation album as well as did the backend track for the classic "Set Them Free" from which comes the name of the album.
-On the 3-disc compilation Music To Inspire – Artists UNited Against Human Trafficking he provided the song "Be the Change."
+Hall is involved with Gary Miller in Rock Against Trafficking and Artists UNited Against Human Trafficking, a partnership between United Nations Office on Drugs and Crime and artists committed to working against the crime of trafficking in persons.
+He recorded his own version of Sting's "Let Your Soul Be Your Pilot" for Rock Against Trafficking's compilation album, as well as the backend track for "Set Them Free", from which comes the name of the album.
+On the three-disc compilation, Music To Inspire – Artists UNited Against Human Trafficking, he provided the song "Be the Change".

 He regularly returns to Boston for the Perkins School's annual gala event and has performed twice as the headliner with the Chorus in 2015 and 2018.

-In 2020, Hall was one of the featured "Voices 4 One World" on the charity single "One World."
+In 2020, Hall was one of the featured 'Voices 4 One World' on the charity single "One World."
 The song reunited songwriters 30 years after they met in Moscow during the 1989 Glasnost event "Music Speaks Louder Than Words."
-Academy Award-winning songwriter Franke Previte ("(I’ve Had) The Time of My Life" from Dirty Dancing) and Pamela Phillips Oland (Frank Sinatra, Whitney Houston, Aretha Franklin) along with Estonian songwriters Sergei Manoukyan and Mikk Targo, created an entirely new recording of their collaboration with updated lyrics, retooled for the sole purpose of giving 100% of all proceeds to five major charity partners hit particularly hard by the pandemic (Musicians Foundation, The Actors Fund, First Responders Children's Foundation and the NAACP Legal Defense Fund).
-Hall returned to the project 30 years after singing the original demo recording of "One World," later recorded by Earth, Wind & Fire.
-The song reached #27 on the Billboard Top 30 Mainstream Adult Contemporary chart.
+The songwriter Franke Previte and Pamela Phillips Oland, along with Estonian songwriters Sergei Manoukyan and Mikk Targo, created an entirely new recording of their collaboration with updated lyrics, retooled for the sole purpose of giving 100% of all proceeds to five major charity partners hit particularly hard by the pandemic (Musicians Foundation, The Actors Fund, First Responders Children's Foundation and the NAACP Legal Defense Fund).
+Hall returned to the project 30 years after singing the original demo recording of "One World", later recorded by Earth, Wind & Fire.
+The song reached number 27 on the Billboard Top 30 Mainstream Adult Contemporary chart.